 This provision of the Board's payment agreement rules establishes the minimum requirements for a payment agreement for a customer.
 For a customer who has received a disconnection notice or who has been disconnected for less than 120 days, the utility is required to offer the customer a minimum payment agreement of 12 months.
-The utility may offer the customer more favorable terms, such as a longer period to repay the debt; however, the 12-month standard is the minimum.
-The customer is required to pay for current usage in addition to making the monthly payment required by the payment agreement.
+The utility may offer the customer more favorable terms, such as a longer period to repay the debt; however, the 12-month standard is the minimum length of a payment agreement under those circumstances.
+The rules require that the customer pay for current usage in addition to making the monthly payment required by the payment agreement.